 “Be Patient With My Love” (which Kelley wrote with Dave Barnes and Ben West) is a beautiful ode to commitment that, in the tradition of great ballads, balances big feelings with emotive guitars.
 “It’s very much autobiographical for me,” says Kelley.
 “I can be a lot to handle at times, so my wife has to put up with the ups and downs.
 We’ve just never given up.”
 The song serves as one of the first songs written for the project as its restorative lyrics fit lockstep with the thoughtful OCEAN vibe.
 “Charles wrote ‘Be Patient With My Love’ so many years ago, and it’s still so perfect for this album,” Scott explains.
 “I think we can all relate, if we’re willing to get honest enough with ourselves.
 That’s one of the reasons that I’m so proud of this album.
 We’re challenging ourselves to be better humans, all around.”

-Likewise, “What I’m Leaving For” (written by Sam Ellis, Micah Premnath and Laura Veltz) chronicles the pain of having a physical ocean between the band and their loved ones.
-Arriving on the heels of their first-ever OUR KIND OF VEGAS residency and multiple national and overseas headlining runs, it’s a touching portrait of people who support their families by being apart from them – as the group’s three members have often done.
+Likewise, “What I’m Leaving For,” the second and latest single from the record, chronicles the pain of having a physical ocean between the band and their loved ones.
+The “tear-jerking tribute” (Rolling Stone) serves as a touching portrait of people who support their families by being apart from them – as the group’s three members have often done.
 “I wore that demo out so much,” recalls Haywood.
 “It’s hard stepping away from your family the way we do, and [that song is] such a great, beautiful way of articulating what we’re out here doing this for – our families, and those that we love and the fans that love us, too.
 That song is a beautiful picture of our journey.”

 As Scott points out, it also speaks to the lives of fans, too: “As a mama, I thought about all of my friends who just had babies and are coming back from maternity leave,” she says.
 “Or all those different times when you’re tender-hearted because it’s just hard to leave, whether you’re gone for a few hours or for a few weeks.”